-Now here I want to actually ask you a question instead of giving a speech for five minutes and then asking a question, you know, with ten seconds to go.
+Now here I want to actually ask you a question instead of giving a speech for 5 minutes and then asking a question, you know, with

+10 seconds to go.

-Mr. Cohen, is an adult child, meaning someone under the age of 26 who has apparent with affordable employer sponsored insurance eligible to receive a tax credit in the exchange?
+Mr. Cohen, is an adult child, meaning someone under the age of 26, who has a parent with affordable employer sponsored insurance eligible to receive a tax credit in the exchange?

-\Mr. Ryan.
+Mr. RYAN.
 Okay.
 So let's walk through a scenario here.
 Take a young woman 25 years old, living in Milwaukee, and her mom and dad live in Chicago, and they have employer sponsored health insurance.
 She goes to the exchange because her job in Milwaukee does not offer her health insurance.

-\Mr. Cohen.
+Mr. COHEN.
 Right.

-\Mr. Ryan.
+Mr. RYAN.
 And she gets the three-page application for single people without employer coverage.
 The application says specifically "single adults who are not offered health coverage from their employer."
 There are no further questions about employer coverage.
 So she signs up.
 She gets a subsidy.
-It could be thousands of dollars of subsidy that she is not eligible for because her parents --
+It could be thousands of dollars of subsidy that she is not eligible for because her parents-

-\Mr. Cohen.
+Mr. COHEN.
 I may be wrong then.
 I may be incorrect in my previous answer.

-\Mr. Ryan.
-My understanding of the law is that she is not eligible for a subsidy --
+Mr. RYAN.
+My understanding of the law is that she is not eligible for a subsidy--

-\Mr. Cohen.
+Mr. COHEN.
 Okay, okay.

-\Mr. Ryan. -- if her parents' insurance covers this.
+Mr. RYAN [continuing].
+If her parents' insurance covers this.
 But since you delayed the employer mandate, your data hub has no way of reconciling that record.
 So she is going to get a subsidy she is not entitled to or eligible for.

 Take a husband and wife living in Madison.
-The husband has been the person with the insurance for the family, but he is losing it because the company is not doing it anymore.
+The husband has been the person with the insurance for the family, but he is losing it because the company is not offering it anymore.
 He got his hours knocked down to 30 or something like that.